DavidAlanKuester/burritoCompany/README.md

 # Burrito Company
 Welcome to Burrito Company!
 This is a shopping cart model that can serve as a basis for further apps.
+It is made with vanillaJS, CSS and HTML.

 ## What is Burrito Company?
 BurritoCompany is a shopping-cart-system where you can choose multiple products out of the menu and add them to a shopping cart.
 The system calculates the price (minus discount and voucher) and gives out the total Bill.